Amplo-AG/Platform-Documentation/docs/source/Getting_Started/Services.rst

 Manual Setup
 ^^^^^^^^^^^^

-If you don't have a structured data storage or ticket system, or simply want to try out the power of our AutoML, you can train and test our Automated Diagnostics service manually.
-This requires your service engineers to create a list of occurrences and the corresponding measurement data snapshots for every incident.
-Note that this can be a tiresome process.
+Even without structured data storage or ticket system you can do smarter maintenance!
+Collect a list of incidents & occurrences with the corresponding measurement data.
+Upload it manually in the Data Overview and see the power of our AutoML!

 Integration
 ^^^^^^^^^^^